Spectral Galerkin methods for transfer operators in uniformly expanding dynamics: Abstract

 \section{Abstract}

-We present spectral methods for numerically estimating statistical properties of uniformly-expanding Markov maps.
-We prove bounds on entries of the Fourier and Chebyshev basis coefficient matrices of transfer operators, and show that as a result statistical properties estimated using finite-dimensional restrictions of these matrices converge at classical spectral rates: exponentially for analytic maps, and polynomially for multiply differentiable maps.
+Markov expanding maps, a class of simple chaotic systems, are commonly used as models for chaotic dynamics, but existing numerical methods to study long-time statistical properties such as invariant measures have a poor trade-off between computational effort and accuracy.
+We develop a spectral Galerkin method for these maps' transfer operators, estimating statistical quantities using finite submatrices of the transfer operators' infinite Fourier or Chebyshev basis coefficient matrices.
+Rates of convergence of these estimates are obtained via quantitative bounds on the full transfer operator matrix entries; we find the method furnishes up to exponentially accurate estimates of statistical properties in only a polynomially large computational time.

-Our proof suggests two algorithms for the numerical computational statistical properties of uniformly expanding Markov maps: a rigorously-validated algorithm, and a fast adaptive algorithm.
-We give illustrative results from these algorithms, demonstrating that the adaptive algorithm produces estimates of many statistical properties accurate to 14 decimal places in less than one-tenth of a second on a personal computer.
+To implement these results we suggest and demonstrate two algorithms: a rigorously-validated algorithm, and a fast, more convenient adaptive algorithm.
+Using the first algorithm we prove rigorous bounds on some exemplar quantities that are \Rii{substantially} more accurate than previous.
+We show that the adaptive algorithm can produce double floating-point accuracy estimates in a fraction of a second on a personal computer.

 \keywords{Chaotic dynamics, circle maps, interval maps, invariant measures, transfer operators, spectral methods}